MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 __NOTE:__
 Note:
-* The Windows Insider Program for Business only supports Azure Active Directory (and not Active Directory on premises) as a corporate authentication method.
+* The Windows Insider Program only supports Azure Active Directory (and not Active Directory on premises) as a corporate authentication method.
 * In order to get the most benefit out of the Windows Insider Program for Business, organizations should not use a test tenant of AAD.
 There will be no modifications to the Azure AD tenant to support the Windows Insider Program as it will only be used as an authentication method.

 ## Create and manage policies
 Installation of Insider Preview builds can managed across multiple devices on an organizational domain using Group Policies or MDM Polices in Intune or another MDM product.
+__NOTE:__
+All devices must either be joined to the same Azure AD domain that was registered into the Windows Insider Program.

 ### Set using Group policy
+Use Group Policy Management Console in Windows Server 2012 R2 or later to set the following policies on domain-joined devices:
-Group Policies can be set on devices using the Group Policy Management Console without having to
+__NOTE:__ Group Policies cannot currently be set using Windows Server Update Services or System Center Configuration Manager.

 1. Set Allow Telemetry.
 To enable installation of Insider Preview builds on a device, telemetry must be set to 2 or higher.
 Group Policy: __Computer Configuration/Administrative Templates/Windows Components/Windows UpdateData Collection and Preview builds/Allow Telemetry__
 MDM: Update/AllowTelemetry